wendashi/Cool-GenAI-Fashion-Papers/README.md

 🧢🕶️🥼👖👟🧳 A curated list of cool resources about GenAI-Fashion, including 📝papers, 👀workshops, 🚀companies & products, ...

-All the GenAI-Fashion papers listed have been published since 2022.

-For resources before 2022, please refer to [Other FashionAI Resources](#other-fashionai-resources).

 Feel free to send a PR or open an issue.